mpv-player/mpv/DOCS/man/lua.rst

         An error happened.
 In this case, an ``error`` field is present with the error string.

+    ``redirect``
+        Happens with playlists and similar.
+Details see ``MPV_END_FILE_REASON_REDIRECT`` in the C API.

+    ``unknown``
+        Unknown.
+Normally doesn't happen, unless the Lua API is out of sync with the C API.
+(Likewise, it could happen that your script gets reason strings that did not exist yet at the time your script was written.)

 ``file-loaded``
     Happens after a file was loaded and begins playback.